Helping Seniors in Washington, D.C.

 Long Term Care Ombudsman

 Home and Community Based Services

 Senior Medicare Patrol

-For nearly 40 years, LCE has championed the dignity and rights of Washington, D.C.'s elderly by providing free legal and social work services to those in need – empowering, defending and protecting vulnerable seniors.
+For 40 years, LCE has championed the dignity and rights of Washington, D.C.'s elderly by providing free legal and social work services to those in need – empowering, defending and protecting vulnerable seniors.

 - 2013 Annual Report (PDF)